- 1 Ways to Resist

 - Tennessee does not allow undocumented immigrants to attend public college at the same in-state tuition rate as legal residents and citizens.

 - In 2012, President Barack Obama signed an executive order (DACA) that defers deportation for children who were brought to the country as children.
 The action allows them to work lawfully but does not create a pathway to citizenship or give them legal status in the United States.
-In Tennessee, 13,204 individuals have benefited from this executive action.
+In Tennessee, 13,204 people have benefited from this executive action.

 - 3.9% of K-12 students in Tennessee had undocumented parents in 2014.